ujjwalguptaofficial/mahal-doc/content/docs/basic/component.md

 ## onInit

 every component has `onInit` method which is called just after the constructor.
+The difference between constructor and onInit is  - `onInit` is called by mahal framework - thus value of `this` is proxy object, so if you call any method or change state then reactivity will be triggered.

-You can use the `onInit` method to subscribe to different events.
+It is recommended to use `onInit` method to call any methods at the start.
+Alternatively you can also use different lifecycle event.

 ```
 <html>